nielsdelestinne/expressy/README.md

     - This command will first compile all TypeScript `.ts` files to JavaScript `.js` files.
     - Then, it will start up the Express backend by executing `node main.js`.

+## Useful resources
+- TypeScript, Node, Express, Mongoose Starter template: https://github.com/microsoft/TypeScript-Node-Starter
+- Express route handlers using Async / Await (when communicating to the DB, to external services,...): https://zellwk.com/blog/async-await-express/ (includes how to deal with errors when working async.)

 ## How the setup was done
 This is just informational, should you want to generate a similar setup from scratch.

 1. `npm init` to generate the `package.json` file.
 2. `npm install express --save` to install Express.